anuragmuglikar/pong_final/README.md

 # PONG GAME
 ## Group 1

 This is a read-me file for the lab assignment 3.
 Design a Pong Game using a GLCD, TFT Touchscreen and an acclerometer.
+Playing the Game
+**playing the game**
+1. On the home screen Click “Let’s Play”.
+2. Select the mode of the game.
+1 Player or 2 Player on the mode selection screen.
+3. In 1 player mode, use the accelerometer to control the movement of paddle for player 1.
+Player 2 is control by the bot.
+In 2 player mode, the paddles are controlled by touch screen.
+4. In the next screen, select the difficulty level by clicking appropriate option.
+5. The game starts.
+After dropping a point, the game waits for 2 secs before the ball starts moving in a random direction from the center so that the players can resettle and focus on the game.
+6. Once the game is complete, the players are taken back to home screen after flashing the end screen for 5 secs.

 ### Methods
 **void lcd_init(void)**